spreedly/sample-payment-frame/README.md

 All logic is contained in `index.html`.

-You can (soon) see this form live at [https://spreedly-payment-frame.herokuapp.com](https://spreedly-payment-frame.herokuapp.com)
+You can see this form live at [https://spreedly-payment-frame.herokuapp.com](https://spreedly-payment-frame.herokuapp.com)